Statin Use for the Primary Prevention of Cardiovascular Disease in Adults: Preventive Medication

 Asymptomatic mild or moderate aortic stenosis (aortic valve velocity, 2.5 to 4.0 m/s)

-No clinical indications for statin use (CAD, cerebrovascular disease, peripheral vascular disease, diabetes)
+No clinical indications for statin use (CAD, cerebrovascular disease, PVD, diabetes)

 Lipids within target levels for respective risk categories according to Canadian guidelines